LayerManager/layman/doc/rest.md

 #### Request
 Query parameters:
 - *full_text_filter*: String.
 List of words separated by space.
 Only layers with at least one of them in title will be return.
 Search is case-insensitive, unaccent and did lemmatization for English.
 By default, layers are ordered by search rank in response if this filter is used.
+- *order_by*: String.
+Can be one of these values:
+  - `full_text` Publications will be ordered by results of full-text search.
+Can be used only in combination with *full_text_filter*.
+  - `title` Publications will be ordered lexicographically by title value.

 #### Response
 Content-Type: `application/json`